 On one side are small retailers who say they wouldn’t be able to bear the costs of collecting the tax and filing reports and tax returns the states and local governments require.
 They’re worried that they’ll have to buy software, hire staffers and deal with the continual hassle of keeping up with collecting tax from states and thousands of municipalities.

 Headsets.com, for instance, might have to hire two staffers to handle the administrative work if what’s called remote tax collection becomes law, says CEO Mike Faith.
-The company has operations in California and Tennessee, but sells to all 50 states.
-Currently, federal law only requires the company to collect tax in those two states.

 Faith expects the law would force him to hire workers to help his San Francisco-based company comply with it.